By Ralph Mlady, Spinning® Master Instructor | Ohio

 How Do You Apply These Research Findings in a Spinning Class?

 The science helps us gain an understanding as to why we choose a particular cadence depending on the terrain we are riding.
 Newer students often pedal below the cadence parameters we use in the Spinning program.
 As they gain experience, they will eventually find their own preferred cadence and drift into the normal ranges of 60-80 RPM on the hills and 80-110 RPM on the flats.
-Over time, riders will develop their skill level and improve their pedal stroke.
+Over time, riders will develop their skill level and improve their pedal stroke, working toward their ideal cycling cadence.

 Continue to coach proper pedal rates and the resistance to produce those cadences.
 Realistic hills and flats can only be accomplished if riders are coached to add or remove resistance to the flywheel that allows their cadence to reflect what would occur on an outdoor bike.
 Allow riders to experiment with their cadence.
 They will, over time, align themselves with the proper cadence ranges.